 Asking an ethnicity question plays an important role in many research fields.
 When conducting market research, it can help you profile your target audience and better understand their opinions, values, preferences, and choices.

-For example, including a race/ethnicity survey question in product research surveys helps determine if customers’ racial and ethnic background is influencing their consumer choices.
+For example, including this question in product research surveys helps determine if customers’ racial and ethnic background is influencing their consumer choices.

 Gathering demographic data through an ethnicity survey is crucial for understanding customer and employee experience and creating an inclusive culture.
 It is also valuable in social science research and other research fields.